orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Reconceptualize a problem as movement in some structure.
 A toy example would be finding a path from A->B by hand, and having a tool which automatically explores in a particular way (tactic).

-What would be intermediate feedback states to communicate?

 How do we know we've reached a solution?

 What would be an example of a whole class of problems which are solved by some solution?